 Bhindi is a vegetable which is a hit with people across all age groups.
 There are so many recipes for bhindi, each one more delicious than the other.
 This Bhindi Masala, however, is a class apart.
 The restaurant-style Bhindi Masala recipe is straight from the kitchens of Dhaba Restaurant.
 Chef Ravi Saxena is the brain behind this delicious Bhindi Masala who shared the recipe for us to try at home with simple ingredients that are easily available in the kitchen.
 And who doesn't love Bhindi anyway?
-Take a look at the recipe video:

 (Also Read: Make Awadhi-Style Bhindi Makai Do Pyaza And Make Your Meal More Exciting)

 This spicy and flavourful Bhindi Masala recipe uses whole bhindi pieces that are sliced into half, lengthwise.
 This delightful preparation is given a generous mix of a variety of spices that are quintessential to Indian cooking.
 These are powdered masalas, which we use with a number of other dishes, but tend to skip in our bhindi recipes.
 Further, the Bhindi Masala recipe uses two different versions of chopped onions to lend it a flavourful spin.

 Here Is The Full Recipe For Bhindi Masala By Chef Ravi Saxena Of Dhaba Restaurant:

 - 1 Cup Bhindi, cut in half

 - 1/2 onion, diced

 - 1 tsp garam masala

 - 1 tomato, diced